 Project planned start or/and end dates are updated

-If allocation dates are specified explicitly and project dates are updated, then all the people allocations inside will be scaled according to a project duration update.
-For example, let's imagine that a project initially was planned for 3 months and Utah team was planned for 1 month for this project.
+If allocation dates are specified explicitly and project dates are updated, then all the people allocations inside scale according to a project duration update.
+For example, if a project initially was planned for 3 months and the Utah team was planned for 1 month for this project.

-Later if a project duration is updated to 6 month (doubled), then a Utah team allocation duration will be changed to 2 months (doubled) accordingly.
+Later if a project duration is updated to 6 months (doubled), then the Utah team allocation duration will change to 2 months (doubled).

 Project start date appears (project has been started)

-When a project is started and a project start date is different from a project planned start date, then all the people allocations on this project have to be updated accordingly to fit the real project start date.
-In this situation all the allocations on a project will be shifted to a 'project start date - project planned start date' delta.
+When a project is started and its start date is different from a project planned start date, then all related people allocations must be updated accordingly to fit the real project start date.
+In this situation, all project allocations are shifted to a 'project start date - project planned start date' delta.

-A new Anticipated End Date will be calculated for a project.
+A new Anticipated End Date is calculated.
 An anticipated end date shows when a project is planned to be completed considering the real project start date.
 It's calculated as 'project start date + project planned duration (i.e. project planned end date - project planned start date)'.

-As soon as a project is started, a project start date and anticipated end date will be shown on a timeline, where projects are selected as lanes.
-All the allocations, which have been linked to a project planned end date, start being linked to a project anticipated end date.
+As soon as a project starts, a project start date and anticipated end date shows on a timeline, where projects are selected as lanes.
+All the allocations linked to a project planned end date start being linked to a project anticipated end date.

-Hovering mouse over the Anticipated End date you can see the exact date and how it is calculated:
+Hovering your mouse over the Anticipated End date displays the exact date and how it is calculated:

-As soon as 10% of work has been completed on a project and a project Forecasted End Date can be calculated according to the following formula:
+As soon as 10% of the work is complete on a project, a project Forecasted End Date can be calculated according to the following formula:

 Forecasted End Date = Start Date + (Today - Start Date)*100 / Progress

-It will also be shown on a timeline.
-All the allocations, which have been linked to a project anticipated end date, start being linked to the latest of a project forecasted end date and a project anticipated end date, so that we can see if people can become overloaded due to a project delay.
+It will also show on a timeline.
+All the allocations, which are linked to a project anticipated end date, start being linked to the latest of a project forecasted end date and a project anticipated end date, so that we can see if people can become overloaded due to a project delay.

-The information about people overloads can also be visible on a timeline view, where projects are selected as cards.
+The information about people overloads is also visible in the software, on a timeline View, where projects are selected as cards.
 Whenever you plan a project in time or if a project is delayed and it leads to people being overloaded, you’ll see the conflicting areas highlighted.

-Very often we need to answer the question "Whom can I invite to work on my next project?" or "Who may become available at a given moment of time?".
-We could answer this question by creating a visualization where our people - teams or individuals - are selected as lanes and people allocations are selected as cards in those lanes.
-The smallest zoom level allows to visually see for which % people are busy and available for any period of time.
+You’ll often need to answer the question, "Whom can I invite to work on my next project?" or "Who may become available at a given moment of time?".
+Answer this question by creating a visualization where our people - teams or individuals - are selected as lanes and people allocations are selected as cards in those lanes.
+The smallest zoom level shows the % people who are busy or available for any period of time.

-Here we can easily see if someone is accidentally overloaded or might be overloaded soon, as well as get an understanding who will become available soon for working on a new project.
-On the example above we can see that Alaska Team has conflicting allocations in the beginning of 2017 and is loaded for 130% in total.
-Utah Team is 100% available starting from May 2017 though, so we can allocate them to a new project.
+Here the tool shows if someone is accidentally overloaded or might be overloaded soon, and gives an understanding of who will be available soon to work on a new project.
+On the example above, notice that the Alaska Team’s allocations at the beginning of 2017 show overload at 130% total.
+While the Utah Team is 100% available starting in May 2017.
+We can allocate them to a new project.

-Tracking vacation and day-off time is not implemented in People Allocations so far.
-As a workaround you're welcome to split personal allocations into parts and create gaps with zero allocation percentage for vacation periods.
+Tracking vacation and day-off time is not currently supported in People Allocations software so far.
+Instead, split personal allocations into parts and create gaps with zero allocation percentage for vacation periods.